Bluebird Green Marbled Egg Table Lamp

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-Other versions: Made for many years in countless variations.
+Other versions: This Bluebird green marbled egg table lamp was made for many years in countless variations.
 This egg was produced in the 1990s.
-The electric parts are made by VLM Components from Italy.

 Many companies produced glass eggs in the past.
 The most famous ones were made in Murano, Italy by companies such as Venini and Barovier&Toso.